 Since this summer hasn’t been very hot; it’s time to start preparing for the winter.
 There are several things you can do yourself to prepare your house; but with some things (like your water heater) it is both easier and safer to have a professional take care it.

 Everyone knows this should to be done, yet every year people procrastinate long enough to ruin pipes and sprinkler heads.
 Get it done early; your yard will be fine.
-Do It Yourself Cost: Free if you have an air compressor or you can rent one from the Home Depot.
+Do It Yourself Cost: Free if you have an air compressor or you can rent one from most hardware stores.

 Poor insulation in the attic causes snow on the roof to melt, and clogged gutters cause the water to overflow.
 When that water freezes, it expands and can tear apart your leaves, roof, and take sections of gutters right off the house.
 Here is a little trick.
 Get on the roof with your leaf blower; or you can attach a piece of PVC pipe to your leaf blower hose.
 Carefully aim your blower into the gutters and the leaves will go flying.
 It makes gutter cleaning a lot easier.
 This works best when the leaves are dry.